ICICI Bank shares surge on strong Q3 results, Brokerages see huge upside

 ICICI Bank shares surge on strong Q3 results, Brokerages see huge upside1 min read .
-Updated: 24 Jan 2022, 09:33 AM IST
+24 Jan 2022

 - ICICI Bank remains Motilal Oswal's top stock pick in the sector, the brokerage house said in a note